 We have put in place new measures to keep our staff and all of our customer’s safe, and we are committed to ensuring that these actions support and promote the Equality Act 2010.

-We are aware that for some customers, COVID-19 and the accompanying restrictions may make it more challenging to enjoy theatre experiences for a while.
+We are aware that for some customers, COVID-19 may make it more challenging to enjoy theatre experiences for a while.

 We will continue to seek to find ways to reduce and remove those challenges whilst COVID-19 remains prevalent.